Department of Romance Studies

-Latin American Studies.
-Nineteenth Century Argentine literature.
-Women's and Gender Studies.
+Latin American studies.
+Nineteenth century Argentine literature.
+Women's, gender, and sexuality studies.
 Spanish language and language pedagogy.

 Paola Servino, Co-Chair and Undergraduate Advising Head, Interdepartmental Program in Italian Studies

-For course offerings and requirements for the major and minor, refer to the sections found elsewhere in this Bulletin for European Cultural Studies, French and Francophone Studies, Hispanic Studies, and Italian Studies.
+For course offerings and requirements for the major and minor, refer to the sections found elsewhere in this Bulletin for French and Francophone Studies, Hispanic Studies, and Italian Studies.